 Hi, I’m having trouble paying my bills and I would like to know if you have any promotions of specials that could lower my bills…

-– Sorry, there is no promotions currently available in your area.
+– Sorry, there are no promotions currently available in your area.

 Oh!
 Then I would like to cancel my service…